 Once back on the FLT we return to our cars on Carson Rd

-We first tried this hike as one of our summer 2022 Tuesday “further away” hikes.
-That hike went well so the location is added to our hike list.
+We first tried this hike as one of our summer 2022 Tuesday “farther away” hikes.
+That hike went well so, we added the location to our hike list.

 150 Robinson Hill Rd, Endicott, Town of Union, Broome County

 The parking lot at that address is small and easily missed if you’re not looking for it.

 IBM Glen was constructed by the IBM corporation in the 1940s as part of their country club site; at that time they built trails, stairs, picnic facilities and bridges within the Glen property.
 In 2004 the Glen was turned over to the Waterman Conservation Education Center.